PiercingXX/TxxT/README.md

 # TxxT
 > An SMS client whose defaults are the product.

 A private SMS client for Android.
-Holds the system SMS role on a Pixel 6 running GrapheneOS.
+Holds the system SMS role on a Pixel 9 Pro running GrapheneOS.
 Text-first, AMOLED black, Space Mono / JetBrains Mono, same stack as the rest of the phone suite.
 The features are ordinary; what makes it worth building is which of them ship switched off.
 Photos go as MMS (scrubbed